Rahe/simple-image-sizes/readme.txt

 3. Choose the sizes to regenerate and regenerate them

 == Changelog ==
+* 3.2.2
+    * Update minimum version
+    * Add CI/CD for releases
+    * Add wp-scripts for the compilation
 * 3.2.1
     * Remove the .git file
     * Add phpcs file